Joe Zarb

-Joe Zarb (born 17 November 1964) is a retired Maltese football striker.
+Joe Zarb (born 19 November 1964) is a Maltese retired football striker.

 Club career

 Born in Żabbar and nicknamed Brimba (Spider), Zarb netted 140 league goals in 281 matches for St. George's, Ħamrun Spartans and Valletta and was the Maltese Premier League top goalscorer 4 times.

 International career

-He made his debut for Malta in an October 1989 friendly match against Austria, in which he also scored, and earned a total of 10 caps scoring 1 goal.
+He made his debut for Malta in an October 1989 friendly match against Austria, in which he also scored, and earned a total of 10 caps, scoring 1 goal.
 His final international was a March 1994 friendly against Slovakia.